Logo

 Indirect costs are estimated expenses in the Cost of Attendance that are not paid directly to the institution.
 At Harper, indirect costs are books, course materials, supplies and equipment; transportation; living expenses (housing and food); and miscellaneous personal expenses.
 Federal student loan fees and professional licensure, certification, or a first professional credential are included as applicable.

-• The Full-Time Enrolled COA tables below are based on in-district enrollment of thirty (30) credit hours for the Fall and Spring semesters.
+• The Fall and Spring COA amounts listed below are based on full-time enrollment of thirty (30) credit hours for the Fall and Spring semesters.

 Estimated Cost of Attendance